fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased 2 =

+* Improved: Rename inline validation message classes to avoid conflicts with other plugins.

 = Unreleased =

 * Added: Automatic translations for all 83 languages supported by WordPress, and Deepl or Google Translate.